Health Library

 Oral cancer may be prevented by:

-HPV vaccines recommended for children and young adults target HPV sub-types most likely to cause oral cancers.
-They have been shown to prevent most oral HPV infections.
-It is not clear yet whether they also are able to prevent oral cancers.
+The HPV vaccine recommended for children and young adults targets HPV sub-types most likely to cause oral cancers.
+They have been shown to prevent most oral HPV infections and 90% of cancers caused by HPV.

 Related Information